John Terrill

 Rebecca Cooks

-DIRECTOR OF STUDENT ENRICHMENT & PROGRAM ADVISOR
+ASSOCIATE DIRECTOR OF STUDENT ENGAGEMENT

 Now a veteran to the Stephen & Laurel Brown Foundation, Rebecca’s excitement to craft and lead meaningful gatherings that lead to spiritual formation is realized in her multi-faceted role at the foundation.
 She directs the Intern Program, instructs in the Fellows Program, and curates programs to highlight diverse voices in the church.
 On any given day, you might find her mentoring college students, emceeing a conference, or leading a cohort on African-American history.